-The Qnexa development program also includes two large Phase 3 randomized, double-blind, placebo-controlled, 3-arm, prospective, multi-center studies comparing Qnexa to placebo over a 56-week treatment period.
+The Qnexa development program also included two large Phase 3 randomized, double-blind, placebo-controlled, 3-arm, prospective, multi-center studies comparing Qnexa to placebo over a 56-week treatment period.
 All Phase 3 studies utilized our once-a-day formulation of Qnexa, which at full-dose contains 15 mg phentermine and 92 mg of a proprietary controlled release formulation of topiramate.
 The Phase 3 studies were designed to prospectively demonstrate the safety and efficacy of Qnexa in obese and overweight patients with different baseline characteristics.
-The co-primary endpoints for these studies evaluated the differences between treatments in mean percent weight loss from baseline to the end of the treatment period and the differences between treatments in the percentage of subjects achieving weight loss of 5% or more.
+The co-primary endpoints for these studies evaluated the differences between treatments in mean percent weight loss from baseline to the end of the treatment period and the differences between treatments in the percentage of patients achieving weight loss of 5% or more.
 Patients were asked to follow a hypocaloric diet representing a 500-calorie/day deficit and were advised to implement a simple lifestyle modification program.

 The first year-long Phase 3 study, known as EQUIP, enrolled 1,267 morbidly obese patients (1,050 females and 217 males) with a BMI that equaled or exceeded 35 kg/m2 with or without controlled co-morbidities.
 The average baseline BMI of the study population was 42.1 kg/m2 and baseline weight was 256 pounds.
 Patients had a 4-week dose titration period followed by 52 weeks of treatment with patients randomized to receive once-a-day treatment with low-dose Qnexa, full-dose Qnexa or placebo.
-The proportion of patients who completed the EQUIP study losing 5% or more of their initial body weight was 84% for full-dose, 59% for low-dose and 26% for placebo (p<0.0001).
-The proportion of patients who completed the EQUIP study losing 10% or more of their initial body weight was 60% for full-dose, 27% for low-dose and 12% for the placebo group (p<0.0001).

-The EQUIP study met the primary endpoint by demonstrating weight loss with both the full-dose and low-dose of Qnexa, as compared to placebo.
-Subjects treated with full-dose and low-dose Qnexa had an average weight loss of 11.0% and 5.1% respectively, as compared to weight loss of 1.6% reported in the placebo group (ITT-LOCF p<0.0001).
+The EQUIP study met the co-primary endpoints by demonstrating that patients treated with full-dose and low-dose Qnexa had an average weight loss of 11.0% and 5.1% respectively, as compared to weight loss of 1.6% in the placebo group (ITT-LOCF p<0.0001).
 Average weight loss was 37 pounds and 18 pounds with full-dose Qnexa and low-dose Qnexa, respectively, as compared to 6 pounds in the placebo group.
+The proportion of patients losing 5% or more of their initial body weight was 67% for full-dose, 45% for low-dose and 17% for placebo (ITT-LOCF p<0.0001).

-The most common drug-related adverse events reported in the EQUIP study for the full-dose, low-dose and placebo group were paresthesia, or tingling of the extremities (19%, 4% and 2%, respectively), dry mouth (17%, 7% and 4%, respectively), altered taste (8%, 1% and 1%, respectively), headache (12%, 10% and 10%, respectively) and constipation (14%, 8% and 7%, respectively).
-Overall average completion rates were 47%, 57%, 59% for patients taking placebo, low-dose Qnexa and full-dose Qnexa, respectively.
+The most common drug-related adverse events reported in the EQUIP study for the full-dose, low-dose and placebo group were tingling of the extremities, dry mouth, altered taste, headache and constipation.
+A significantly greater proportion of patients completed the study on Qnexa as compared to placebo patients.
+Overall average completion rates were 59%, 57% and 47% for patients taking full-dose Qnexa, low-dose Qnexa and placebo, respectively.

-The second year-long Phase 3 trial, known as CONQUER, enrolled 2,487 overweight and obese adult subjects (1,737 females and 750 males) with BMI's from 27 kg/m2 to 45 kg/m2 and at least two co-morbid conditions, such as hypertension, dyslipidemia and type 2 diabetes.
+The second year-long Phase 3 trial, known as CONQUER, enrolled 2,487 overweight and obese adult patients (1,737 females and 750 males) with BMI's from 27 kg/m2 to 45 kg/m2 and at least two co-morbid conditions, such as hypertension, dyslipidemia and type 2 diabetes.
 The average baseline BMI of the study population was 36.6 kg/m2 and baseline weight was 227 pounds.
-Patients had a 4-week dose titration period followed by 52 weeks of treatment with patients randomized to receive once-a-day treatment with mid-dose Qnexa, full-dose Qnexa or placebo.
-The proportion of patients who completed the CONQUER study losing 5% or more of their initial body weight was 85% for full-dose, 75% for mid-dose and 26% for placebo (p<0.0001).
-The proportion of patients who completed the CONQUER study losing 10% or more of their initial body weight was 64% for full-dose, 49% for mid-dose and 10% for the placebo group (p<0.0001).
+Patients had a 4-week dose titration period followed by 52 weeks of treatment with patients randomized to receive once-a-day treatment with full-dose Qnexa, mid-dose Qnexa or placebo.